Rachel-Tookey/Rachel-Tookey/README.md

 # ✨ About Me

-I am a Junior Software Developer with a love of strongly typed languages and problem solving, currently working for Softwire.
+I am a Junior Software Developer with a love of strongly typed languages and problem solving.
 This is my personal Github.

 # Tech stack